Skrillx13/Flakes/docs/intro/installation.md

 # Flakes Installation

-The first step of using any piece of software or any pacage is to install it properly.
+The first step of using any piece of software is to install it properly.
 Let's take a look at how to do this:

 ## Dependencies